Kahama Tanzania Travel Guide: Discovering the Heart of Shinyanga

 Where is Kahama in Tanzania?

-The town of Kahama is situated in the northwestern region of Tanzania, which is part of Shinyanga Region.
+Kahama may be less known, but it represents a truly authentic side of the most beautiful city in Tanzania experience.
 It is found along the important highway that joins the cities of Mwanza and Tabora, so it becomes an important place for commercial and transportation activities.
 Kahama is located in the western part of Tanzania about 550 kilometers from the capital Dodoma and 350 kilometers south of Mwanza.

 The location near the main gold mines of Buzwagi and Bulyanhulu has led to the area’s quick growth.
 Though it is known for industrial activities, Kahama gives foreigners a taste of the Wasukuma culture and simple living in a typical Tanzanian village.